Ever Had A Spanish Omelette? A Classic Tortilla de Patatas Is So Good!

 - Ideally, you use a pan that has edges high enough so that the runny eggs won’t spill over but not too high as this will make flipping and transferring the Spanish omelette more difficult.
 A "normal" frying pan should be fine in most cases.

 - The tortilla can be eaten either warm or cold.
-You can also make a sandwich with it - in Spain that is called Bocadillo de tortilla de patatas.
+You can also make a sandwich with it.
+In Spain that is called Bocadillo de tortilla de patatas.
 It’s very tasty!

 This nutritional information has been estimated by an online nutrition calculator.
 It should only be seen as a rough calculation and not a replacement for professional dietary advice.
-The exact values can vary depending on the specific ingredients used.